 Incentive for child raising (Stimulentul lunar) is an incentive to return to work offered to a person who normally is providing care for a young child and would have benefited from the Indemnity for child raising.
 It can be received, optionally, by any of the child's natural parents, or by the person who was entrusted with the child in view of adoption, the person that adopted the child, the person that has the child in foster care or in emergency foster care or the person that was appointed guardian of the child.
-The incentive is received by the persons that were entitled to receive the Indemnity for child raising and earn professional income subject to taxation.
+The incentive is received by the persons that were entitled to receive the Indemnity for child raising and earn professional income subject to taxation, under Law no. 571/2003 regarding the Fiscal Code, with subsequent amendments.
 It cannot be received at the same time with the Indemnity for child raising.